Updated on November 20th, 2022

-The Rimowa Salsa line is the polycarbonate line from Rimowa.
+The Rimowa Salsa line (update: It’s now called Essential) is the polycarbonate line from Rimowa.
 A specific and highly popular model from this line is the Rimowa Salsa Sport.
 The Sport is a trunk-like suitcase.

 What is a Sport